sighupio/fury-kubernetes-networking/docs/COMPATIBILITY_MATRIX.md

 - :x: module version `v1.8.1` has a known bug breaking upgrades and with calico on Kubernetes >= 1.21.
 Please do not use.
 - :x: module version `v1.8.2` has a known bug with calico on Kubernetes >= 1.21.
 Please do not use.
 - :x: module version `v1.9.0`is not compatible with Kubernetes <= 1.20.
+- :warning: calico in module version v2.1.0 is not officially compatible with Kubernetes 1.32

 ## Legacy versions